violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/off-ramping/index.md

 ### Booking hotel stays and air travel with cryptocurrency

 [When I'm on tour](#tours), I often need to buy airline tickets or make [hotel arrangements]({% link index.html %}#hotel-arrangements) to coordinate an incall.
-This is where [Travala](https://www.travala.com/){:target="_blank"} comes in clutch.
-It works like you'd expect any other flight and hotel booking platform does, but watch what happens at the payment screen:
+This is where [Travala (referral link)]({{ site.data.affiliates.travala }}){:target="_blank"} comes in clutch.
+It works like you'd expect any other flight and hotel booking platform does but you can pay for your booking with cryptocurrency.
+They also have a loyalty proram where you can earn extra rewards (and help me do the same) by signing up via my referral link.

+{:.align-center}
+{% include link-as-button.md anchor_text="Join Travala (via referral)" url=site.data.affiliates.travala target="_blank" %}

+Perhaps the fastest way to demonstrate this service is to just watch what happens at the payment screen.

 [Travala's payment options](https://www.travala.com/payment-options) includes direct cryptocurrency transfer with dozens upon dozens of different supported cryptocurrencies, including the popular ones.
 While Travala doesn't support Zcash, remember you can still [use Zashi's decentralized off-ramp to pay in Bitcoin](#paying-in-bitcoin-when-you-only-have-zcash) directly from your Zcash balance.

 Here's a screenshot of a reservation about to be paid in Bitcoin.

 ![Screenshot of the Travala hotel booking payment method selection screen.](screenshot.travala.hotel-booking.payment-method.png)